Builder Of Controversial Keystone XL Pipeline Says It's Moving Forward

 Opponents argue the project has never been economically viable because tar sands crude is some of the most expensive in the world to produce.

-"TC Energy never had the money to build this risky, unnecessary pipeline and now the Albertan government is bailing them out," says Kleeb.
+"TC Energy never had the money to build this risky, unnecessary pipeline, and now the Albertan government is bailing them out," Kleeb says.

-Kleeb predicts that if a Democratic president is elected in November they will once again block the project.
+Kleeb predicts that if a Democrat is elected president in November, they will once again block the project.
 While Bernie Sanders has long opposed the project, Joe Biden's name is noticeably absent from her group's "NoKXL Pledge."
 Aside from that, she says the project also faces legal challenges that still must be overcome.

-"The Keystone XL pipeline was a non-starter a decade ago and it remains one today," says Hannah McKinnon with Oil Change International, which has long challenged the economics of the project.
+"The Keystone XL pipeline was a nonstarter a decade ago, and it remains one today," says Hannah McKinnon with Oil Change International, which has long challenged the economics of the project.
 McKinnon says governments should instead invest in cleaner forms of energy that can help meet goals to address climate change.

 TC Energy claims the project is profitable.
 The company says it has 20-year agreements with companies to transport 575,000 barrels of crude a day, which the company estimates will generate $1.3 billion a year in profits.